DamianoLaRosa/Office-Queue/Retrospective.md

   > To keep constant communication with one another.

+  > Assigning a task to not more than two people -> less coordination problems

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)

   > Better comunication